Cloud VoIP: All the Stats, Facts, and Data You'll Ever Need to Know

 In the 1990s, when commercial VoIP was just getting started, the technology was so expensive that providers needed to use adverts as an alternative source of cash flow.

 It was a bit like a 90s version of YouTube.
-Listen to some ads, make some calls.
+Listen to some ads, and make some calls.

-But fortunately for us, VoIP calls started falling, and this intrusive business model fell into the only place it deserved, oblivion.
+But fortunately for us, VoIP calls started falling, and this intrusive business model fell into the only place it deserved oblivion.

 3. There Are Two Types of Cloud Based VoIP Numbers